Submit an online application for your graduate degree program.

 Confirm Intent to Enroll

 Please confirm your decision to enroll for the 2014-2015 academic year by submitting a $250 tuition deposit and returning a copy of your acceptance letter to the Graduate School office.
 Once you have accepted the admissions offer, you will receive orientation information from the Graduate School.
 You can find additonal information on Frequently Asked Questions.

-New students in masters programs, who have not been offered a departmental award, are eligible for a 25% discount.
+New, full-time students in masters programs, who have not been offered a departmental award, are eligible for a 25% tuition award.